Microbicide Trials Network

 MTN-001 was funded by the Division of AIDS (DAIDS) at the National Institute of Allergy and Infectious Diseases (NIAID) and conducted by a team of researchers working in the Microbicide Trials Network (MTN).
 Craig W. Hendrix, M.D., of Johns Hopkins University, led the study.
 The MTN is an HIV/AIDS clinical trials network established and funded in 2006 by DAIDS/NIAID with co-funding from the National Institute of Mental Health and the Eunice Kennedy Shriver National Institute of Child Health and Human Development, all components of the U.S. National Institutes of Health (NIH).
 As co-sponsors of MTN-001, CONRAD of Arlington, Va., and Gilead Sciences, Inc., of Foster City, Calif., provided the study products free of charge.

-MTN-001 was conducted at seven sites in the U.S., Uganda and South Africa.
+MTN-001 enrolled 144 healthy, HIV-uninfected women evenly divided between four sites in the U.S. and three in Uganda and South Africa.
 The U.S. sites were Case Western Reserve University in Cleveland; University of Pittsburgh; University of Alabama at Birmingham; and Bronx-Lebanon Hospital, Columbia University, in New York.
-In Uganda, MTN-001 was conducted at Makerere University-Johns Hopkins University Research Collaboration in Kampala; and in South Africa, the study was conducted at the Umkomaas and Botha’s Hill clinical research sites affiliated with the Medical Research Council of South Africa in Durban.
+In Uganda, MTN-001 was conducted at Makerere University-Johns Hopkins University Research Collaboration in Kampala; and in South Africa, at the Umkomaas and Botha’s Hill clinical research sites affiliated with the Medical Research Council of South Africa in Durban.

-MTN-001 studied the tablet and topical vaginal gel formulations of tenofovir, both of which were developed by Gilead Sciences, Inc., of Foster City, Calif., U.S..
-In 2006, Gilead assigned rights for the gel to the International Partnership for Microbicides of Silver Spring, Md., and CONRAD, of Arlington, Va., both of the U.S. For MTN-001, Gilead provided tenofovir tablets free of charge, and CONRAD provided both the gel and gel applicators at no cost.
+MTN-001 studied the tablet and topical vaginal gel formulations of tenofovir, both of which were developed by Gilead Sciences, Inc. In 2006, Gilead assigned rights for the gel to CONRAD and the International Partnership for Microbicides of Silver Spring, Md.

 MTN-001 and VOICE were each designed to answer specific questions about tenofovir gel and oral tenofovir but also to help inform and better understand the results of each study.
-While MTN-001 examined differences in how the drug is absorbed in blood and vaginal tissue as well as women’s preferences for each regimen, VOICE is testing the effectiveness of tenofovir gel and oral tenofovir – as well as oral Truvada – and how well women adhere to daily use of either the gel or tablet regimens.
-Together, MTN-001 and VOICE will provide a more complete picture about each of the approaches, information that will be essential to regulators as they consider whether to approve either or both of the approaches for widespread use.
+While MTN-001 examined differences in how the drug is absorbed in blood and vaginal tissue as well as women’s preferences for each regimen, VOICE was designed to test the safety and effectiveness of tenofovir gel and oral tenofovir – as well as oral Truvada – and how well women adhere to daily use of either the gel or tablet regimens.
+Together, MTN-001 and VOICE will provide a more complete picture about each approach.

 MTN-001 was a Phase II trial designed to evaluate women’s adherence to three daily regimens – tenofovir gel, tenofovir tablet and the two together – and the pharmacokinetics of each approach.
 Pharmacokinetic studies are conducted to learn how a particular drug is absorbed by and distributed in the body over time.
 Researchers enrolled 168 sexually active, HIV-negative women; 144 participants completed the study.
 Participants followed each regimen for six weeks, with one week between each study period when no study product was used.
 At the four U.S. sites, participants were involved in more intensive assessments of each approach.